 You will need to hire some professional help to get this done properly.

 Notary Public: We have explained in these pages before now the importance of the role of the Notary Public in Mexico, and this person should be your first port of call as you begin to plan your estate.
 Even if you use other services to structure your estate (e.g. financial planner), you will need to hire a Notary Public in order to get the necessary legal instruments in place.

 Accountant: If you have business interests in Mexico, you should also consult with your accountant about matters related to any business accounts or assets, especially where these are held in company names, trusts, or jointly owned with others.

 Financial planner: If you have a financial planner or investment manager, you should also involve that person in discussions about planning your estate.

 Your country’s consulate: As we mentioned in our article about consulate support, your home country’s consulate can only provide limited support in relation to personal matters, and in the event of a natural death, they will usually help to identify and contact the person’s next-of-kin in their home country.
 They cannot and won’t become involved in any matters related to estate disputes, probate or any issues in relation to your personal assets in Mexico.

 Don’t delay your estate planning work

-If you’re living in Mexico and have any significant assets here or abroad, and have been procrastinating on matters related to your estate, or if you plan to move and create a new lifestyle in Mexico and want to ensure that your assets and interests are protected if you die when you’re here, you need to stop thinking about it and start taking some action.
+If you’re living in Mexico and have any significant assets here or abroad, and have been procrastinating on matters related to your estate, or if you plan to move and create a new lifestyle in Mexico and want to ensure that your assets and personal interests are protected if you die when you’re here, you need to stop thinking about it and start taking some action.
 By making adequate plans for the inevitable, your loved ones will be grateful and your assets will be properly administered.